What are the best tips for traveling with a baby on a plane?

 I’ve also heard that the playpen comes in handy when you need a safe place to put down their baby who is already crawling or walking.

-It’s not always possible to do this, but if you can, book your flight time for when your baby is less fussy and usually has naps.
+It’s not always possible to do this.
+If you can, book your flight time when your baby:

 My baby is the type to grow fussier as the day goes on so I booked a morning flight.